 Our mission is pretty simple.
 We want to ski as much as we can, share our joy for the sport, engage other passionate skiers, and support the mountains that share our vision.
 We’ve got a process that works for us, so if you’re interested read on to see what you think.

-Our goal is to produce content that goes far beyond a “trip report.”
-We are looking for content that explores the essence of the experience.
+We want stories that go beyond a “trip report.”
+We are looking for content that explores the experience.

 We have a pretty upbeat view of skiing and life in general, and we tend to focus on the positive in our ski days and outdoor adventures.
 Of course things can go wrong and we don’t overlook the down side, but we don’t dwell on it either.

 You’ve got to be ok with being edited.
 Harvey is our editor-in-chief and he does the editing for the front page.
 We try very hard to edit with a light touch and remain true to the author’s intent.
 Most often our edits are designed to make ideas clearer.
 After the edit is done the writer always gets to review the final piece to ensure that they are happy with the piece that will appear under their own byline.

 After nearly ten years of blogging and almost 1000 blog posts published, we’ve developed a formula for our front page features.
 Here’s a synopsis of what we need from our writers:

 - Five good hi-res photos, horizontal format